h5netcdf/h5netcdf/README.rst

 -----

 h5netcdf has two APIs, a new API and a legacy API.
-Both interfaces currently reproduce most of the features of the netCDF interface, with the notable exception of support for operations that rename or delete existing objects.
+Both interfaces currently reproduce most of the features of the netCDF interface, including the ability to write NETCDF4 and NETCDF4_CLASSIC formatted files.
+Support for operations that rename or delete existing objects is still missing, and patches would be very welcome.
-We simply haven't gotten around to implementing this yet.
-Patches would be very welcome.

 New API
 ~~~~~~~